chriswilson2020/MonteCarloMarkov/README.md

 **Column 5:** This column represents the probability of transitioning to a specific health state associated with a fatal event or death (p_death).
 It indicates the likelihood of moving from the current state to the state of death, which is a terminal state in this model.

 **Column 6:** This column is used as a terminal state, where a person's health journey ends.

+#### Simulation Process:
+The run_simulation method of the MarkovModel class performs a single simulation run for a specified number of cycles (20 years in this case).
+In each cycle, it calculates the next state based on transition probabilities defined in the transition matrix.
+It uses random multinomial sampling (np.random.multinomial) to determine how many individuals move from one state to another.
+It also simulates the occurrence of new cases or diagnoses (e.g., prevalence) by adding a Poisson-distributed random value to the initial state.
+It calculates the total cost for the current state and accumulates it over time.
+This cost is adjusted for insurance premiums.
+The simulation also assumes an annual increase in insurance premiums.
+The results of each cycle are stored in costs_over_time.